blueandhack/challenge-question/README.md

 Dec to Hex

-This is a simple program that converts a decimal number to hexadecimal.
+This is a simple program to generate hexadecimal strings.